Import

 Important

-If you plan to export a data flow and launch a Data Wrangler job, ingest data into a SageMaker feature store, or create a SageMaker pipeline, be aware that these integrations require Amazon S3 input data to be located in the same AWS region.
+If you plan to export a data flow and launch a Data Wrangler job, ingest data into a SageMaker AI feature store, or create a SageMaker AI pipeline, be aware that these integrations require Amazon S3 input data to be located in the same AWS region.

 Important